gvwilson/thirdbit/src/fiction/iffy/outline.md

 -   Find out that Uncle Jack got rid of Iffy's pet raccoon.
 -   Need to re-use Jeep.
 -   What does the picture book mean?
--   Why aren't Ignacio and Iffy recaptured immediately by the governor's forces?
+-   Why aren't Edson and Iffy recaptured immediately by the governor's forces?